gberrien/Billie/README.md

 The Vanity Fair transcripts and cloud.png also have to be downloaded.
 These can be found in the Data Folder of this repository. </br>

+#### test_articles.py
+This python file can be downloaded and imported into any Python compatible IDE.
+PyCharm was used for this project.
+The textblob, SentimentIntensityAnalyzer, nltk, and article modeules also have to be installed on your local machine to run this program.
+It is recommended to install these modules using pip with the following commands:

+*pip install nltk*</br>
+*pip install textblob* </br>
+*pip install article*

 #### SongLyrics.py
 Grace to add directions